Dale Schultz: Post-legislature career

 After retiring from the senate, Schultz took a position as lecturer in the social science department at the University of Wisconsin-Platteville.
 Schultz also began a statewide lecture series with former Democratic State Representative Mandy Wright to discuss issues with the state budget and school vouchers.
 Schultz endorsed Jill Underly in the 2021 election for Superintendent of Public Instruction of Wisconsin.

-Family
+Just before the 2024 United States presidential election, Schultz was one of a number of Wisconsin Republicans who publicly endorsed Democratic Party nominee Kamala Harris over Republican Donald Trump.
+Explaining his endorsement, Schultz said, "I myself want to cast my lot with those folks who are [optimistic about] our future, not who are hung up on some sort of Mad Max scene that they see as a future for our country."

+Personal life and family

 In their spare time, Schultz and his wife Rachel own and manage their family farm, which became a Wisconsin Century Farm in 1998.
 They have two children, Katie and Amanda.
 Schultz is a member of the Wisconsin Farm Bureau, the Masons, and the Lions Club.
 Schultz is a licensed Wisconsin real estate broker and businessman who has interests in other businesses.